 The stratospheric ozone layer absorbs biologically harmful ultraviolet radiation from the sun before it can reach the Earth [1].
-Ozone is a greenhouse gas in both the stratosphere and troposphere, and it responds relatively quickly to atmospheric conditions [2, pp. 43-44].
+Ozone is a greenhouse gas in both the stratosphere and troposphere, and because of its relatively short atmospheric lifetime (from days to weeks, compared with the longer lifetimes of other greenhouse gases) it is particularly sensitive to atmospheric conditions [2, pp. 43-44].
 Any change in ozone, then, is of concern, and warrants investigation.

-Global total column abundances of ozone were 3% lower over the 1997-2001 period than they were in the pre-1980 period [3].
-Northern hemisphere mid-latitude (35°N-60°N) total column abundances were 3% lower than the pre-1980 period whereas Southern hemisphere mid-latitude total column abundances were 6% lower [3].
-Chlorine (Cl) and Nitrogen (N) chemistry play an important role in the destruction of ozone: radical Cl by its catalytic destruction of ozone and odd nitrogen (NOx) for both its catalytic destruction and its control of Cl.
+Global total column abundances of ozone were 3% lower over the 1997-2001 period than they were in the pre-1980 period.
+In the northern hemisphere mid-latitudes (35°N-60°N), total column abundances were 3% lower than the pre-1980 period whereas in the southern hemisphere mid-latitudes, total column abundances were 6% lower [3].
+Chlorine (Cl) and nitrogen (N) chemistry play an important role in the destruction of ozone: radical Cl by its catalytic destruction of ozone and odd nitrogen (NOx) for both its catalytic destruction of ozone and its control of Cl.
 It is therefore important to measure nitrogen compounds to investigate any changes in NOx concentrations or in NOx to inactive nitrogen (NOy) partitioning.

 The Middle Atmosphere Nitrogen TRend Assessment (MANTRA) is a series of highaltitude balloon campaigns that aims to investigate the changing chemical balance of the mid-latitude stratosphere, with a focus on the role of nitrogen compounds in the control of ozone.
 The mission is described in Strong et al. [4].
 There have been four flights to date: in 1998, 2000, 2002 and 2004, all of which were launched from Vanscoy, Saskatchewan (52°N, 107°W) in late August.
 The balloon flights are supported by an extensive ground-based measurement campaign.
 If possible, the balloon instruments also participate in the ground-based campaign prior to the launch.
-The instrument that will be the focus of this thesis, a Fourier transform spectrometer (FTS), participated in both the MANTRA ground-based and balloon-based campaigns.
+A Fourier transform spectrometer (FTS), run by the University of Toronto, participated in both the MANTRA ground-based and balloon-based campaigns and will be the focus of this thesis.